Tuition and Fees

 General financial aid and scholarship information is available online:

-The Krenov Foundation, a non-profit foundation dedicated to the art and craft of fine woodworking, offers several scholarships to incoming students, both first and second years.
+The Krenov Foundation is a non-profit foundation whose mission is to continue the legacy of James Krenov, his values, approach to woodworking, and teaching.
+They are also dedicated to the art and craft of fine woodworking, and offer several scholarships to incoming students, both first and second years.

-Application for the scholarship should be made alongside applying for the Program.
+Application for these scholarship should be made alongside applying to the Program.
 The closing date for scholarship applications is March 31.

-• Jack Romine Scholarship. $5000.
-To an incoming first year student.
+- Jack Romine. $5000 to an incoming first year student.

-• Welter Scholarship. $3000.
-To an incoming second year student.
+- David Welter Scholarship. $3000 to an incoming second year student.

 - Burns-Budlong Scholarship. $2500 to an incoming first year student. $2500 to an incoming second year student.

 - Peter Mich Award. $3500 to an incoming first year student. $3500 to an incoming second year student.
 Women only are eligible for this award.